Dean, Continuing Studies

 Kaitlynd O’Doherty earned her BA in Art History from Boston University.
 While at BU, she interned at the Boston Center for the Arts and co-founded the only entirely student run gallery at the university.
 Additionally, she has interned at several non-profit arts organizations in New York including the New York Foundation for the Arts and the Joan Mitchell Foundation.
 Since moving to Philadelphia, she has enjoyed exploring the local arts community and continues to explore her interest in Arts Administration.

-Sarah Pater received her MFA in Painting from Rhode Island School of Design and her BFA from Boston University.
-Her work has been included in recent exhibitions at Tiger Strikes Asteroid (Philadelphia), FJORD (Philadelphia), Brennan & Griffin (New York), Western Exhibitions (Chicago), 808 Gallery at Boston University, and elswhere.
-She has taught at Rhode Island School of Design and in Pre-College at The University of the Arts and Tyler School of Art.
+Sarah Pater received her MFA in painting from Rhode Island School of Design and her BFA from Boston University.
+Her work has been included in exhibitions at Tiger Strikes Asteroid (Philadelphia), FJORD (Philadelphia), Brennan & Griffin (New York), Western Exhibitions (Chicago), 808 Gallery at Boston University, and elswhere.
+She has taught at Rhode Island School of Design, Tyler School of Art (Temple University), and the University of the Arts.
 Her research interests include the history of image making, American minimalism, and the aesthetics of everyday social spaces.
-Pater’s work was featured in the New American Paintings 2017 northeast issue.
-She recently completed a residency at the Sam & Adele Golden Foundation in New Berlin, New York.
+Pater’s work was featured in the New American Paintings 2017 northeast issue, and she has been awarded residencies at the Sam & Adele Golden Foundation and Lacawac Artists Residency.